 - The extent of monitoring should be linked to the risk profile of the client, determined through the risk assessment.
 To be most effective, resources should be targeted towards business relationships presenting a higher risk of ML/TF.
-At the same time practices should also periodically review the risk profile of their clients generally as part of their ongoing monitoring, and may need to re-categorise individual clients, as appropriate. - Practices must take additional measures, such as conducting more frequent reviews, when monitoring relationships that are assessed as posing a higher risk, e.g., where: - (a) a client has not been physically present for identification purposes; or - (b) a client, or a beneficial owner of a client is known to the practice, from public information or information in its possession, to be a PEP.
+At the same time, practices should also periodically review the risk profile of their clients generally as part of their ongoing monitoring, and may need to re-categorise individual clients, as appropriate. - Practices must take additional measures, such as conducting more frequent reviews, when monitoring relationships that are assessed as posing a higher risk, e.g., where: - (a) a client has not been physically present for identification purposes (subject to paragraph 620.12.4); or - (b) a client, or a beneficial owner of a client is known to practices, from public information or information in their possession, to be a non-Hong Kong PEP, or high-risk Hong Kong or international PEP, or former PEP.